-Easy Japchae (Korean Glass Noodles)
+Easy Japchae (Korean Glass Noodle Stir-Fry)

 “Amazing taste!
 Easy to make.
 Hardest part was finding the right noodles.
 Can’t wait to make this recipe again.”